-Our fund is licensed by the Financial Sector Conduct Authority (FSCA) and we utilise an FSB-approved compliance officer.
+Our fund is licensed by the Financial Sector Conduct Authority (FSCA) and we utilise an FSCA-approved compliance officer.

 What differentiates Optomise from other traditional funds is that we have reversed the venture capital funding model.
 Prior to raising capital, Optomise identifies qualifying S12J projects and then go to the market to raise the funding.
 This results in an immediate deployment of capital into projects and thus eliminates “lazy money” sitting in the fund.